InnoGr/FivePercent-EnabledChecker/README.rst

         public $enabled;
     }

-And we want create a custom checker for check product of enabled:
+And we want to create a custom checker to check if product is enabled:

 .. code-block:: php